Sundays at 7:01pm

 Monday - Thursday at 8pm

 Q is an energetic daily arts, culture and entertainment magazine that takes you on a smart and surprising ride, interviewing personalities and tackling the cultural issues that matter.
-Hosted by Jian Ghomeshi, with his trademark wit and spontaneity, Q covers pop culture and high arts alike with forays into the most provocative and compelling cultural trends.
+Q, from the CBC, covers pop culture and high arts alike with forays into the most provocative and compelling cultural trends.

 Fridays at 9pm